1943 Ohio Athletic Conference football season

 The 1943 Ohio Athletic Conference football season was the season of college football played by the seven member schools of the Ohio Athletic Conference (OAC), commonly referred to as the "Ohio Conference", as part of the 1943 college football season.

-The Oberlin Yeomen, in their 14th season under head coach Lysle Butler, won the OAC championship with a 7–0–1 record (4–0 against OAC opponents).
+The Oberlin Yeomen, in their 14th season under head coach Lysle K. Butler, won the OAC championship with a 7–0–1 record (4–0 against OAC opponents).

 Teams

 Oberlin

 The 1943 Oberlin Yeomen football team represented Oberlin College.
-In their 14th season under head coach Lysle Butler, the Yeomen compiled a 7–0–1 record (4–0 against OAC opponent), won the OAC championship, and outscored all opponents by a total of 231 to 40.
+In their 14th season under head coach Lysle K. Butler, the Yeomen compiled a 7–0–1 record (4–0 against OAC opponent), won the OAC championship, and outscored all opponents by a total of 231 to 40.

+In the final Litkenhous Ratings, Oberlin ranked 39th among the nation's college and service teams with a rating of 86.2.

 Kenyon

 The 1943 Kenyon Lords football team represented Kenyon College of Gambier, Ohio.
 In their third and final season under head coach Rudy Kutler, the Lords compiled a 2–0–2 record (1–0–1 against OAC opponents), finished in second place in the OAC, and outscored opponents by a total of 63 to 18.
 They played home-and-home series against Otterbein and the Kenyon Army Language School, winning and tying a game against each.
 It was Kenyon's first undefeated season since 1892.
 The team was made up of only 14 players.

+In the final Litkenhous Ratings, Kenyon ranked 87th among the nation's college and service teams with a rating of 70.0.